msmapricot/erefdoc/docs/infrastructure.md

 Class Agency is an example of an **entity class**, a class corresponding to a database table.
 The definition of entity classes is the reason for the technology name Entity Framework Code First.
 There are several entity classes in project Eref and each entity class is defined in a Class Library subproject of the Visual Studio Eref solution called ErefEntities.
+This project is added as a reference to project Eref to enable it to resolve the reference to class Agency.

 To cause the Agencies table to be built, the following three commands were executed in the Package Manager Console.